“That’s my Daddy. He’s tall.”

 1. Recognize how much you matter.

 At work, I’m expendable.
 Someone else could walk into my office and take my place, and eventually someone will.
 But to my little girl, no one else can take my place.
 I’m Daddy.

 Nothing else I do is more important.
 Nothing else matters more.
 Nothing else will make more of a difference.
 Nothing.

 Heroes know what matters most.

-2. Be involved.
 I don’t mind eating leftovers for supper.
 Leftovers are good.
-What’s not good: giving my daughter only the leftovers of me.
-Regardless of how I feel when I come home from work, she needs all of me and she deserves my full attention, not my leftovers.
+What’s not good: giving my daughter the leftovers of me.
+She needs and deserves my full attention, not my leftovers.

 We know it’s not presents that communicate love to a child, but presence.
 And this is more than simply being in the same room.
-If she’s glued to the TV and I’m preoccupied on my iPad, what value is that?
 “Don’t bother me right now, I’m writing a blog about how to be a good father.”
 Not good.

 Unplug.
 Engage.
 Be all there.